davidpet/snippets/cpp/Operators/012 - Runtime Type, Type Equality, Type Comparison - explanation.md

 # Runtime Type/Type Equality/Type Comparison

-In the above code, we are demonstrating the use of `typeid` and `dynamic_cast` for runtime type checking and type comparison in C++.
+In the code, we are demonstrating the use of `typeid` and `dynamic_cast` for runtime type checking and type comparison in C++.

 The `typeid` operator is used to determine the class of an object at runtime.
 It returns a `type_info` object representing the type of the expression.
 For polymorphic types (classes with virtual functions), it returns the most derived type (the type of the complete object); for non-polymorphic types, it returns the static type.